pbinkley/microcopying_1940/index.markdown

 in mind.
 I think the thing he fears is something he needn't fear; at least I shouldn't think he needs fear it.
-I think this matter revolves closely about the item that is numbered 16, and which seems to me to be so basic to this whole matter <span style="page" id="page279">[p.279]</span> that perhaps it ought not even to be discussed in these last few minutes, but perhaps I can take two minutes to say why I think it is basic.</p>
+I think this matter revolves closely about the item that is numbered 16, and which seems to me to be so basic to this whole matter <span class="page" id="page279">[p.279]</span> that perhaps it ought not even to be discussed in these last few minutes, but perhaps I can take two minutes to say why I think it is basic.</p>